 Electronic transcripts from accredited U.S. institutions only will be accepted, and only if they are sent directly to the Purdue University Graduate School (instructions to follow).
 Electronic transcripts sent directly to the Weldon School will not be accepted.
 The Purdue University Graduate School has established an account for receiving official transcripts through eSCRIP-SAFE.com.
 All electronic transcripts from this service must be sent directly to the Purdue University Graduate School to firstname.lastname@example.org.
 Electronic transcripts must first be verified by the Purdue University Graduate School and then will be printed and forwarded to the appropriate program.

 The Purdue University Graduate School will also accept electronic transcripts sent directly from accredited U.S. colleges or universities to email@example.com in order to verify the authenticity of the documents and then forward to the appropriate program.

 CAUTION: Since electronic transcripts must first go through the Purdue Graduate School, this will result in a delay in the Weldon School’s receipt of your transcripts which could result in missing the priority admissions deadline.
 If you have applied close to the deadline, it would be in your best interest to request your schools send official transcripts directly to the Weldon School of Biomedical Engineering via mail (address listed above).

-I have uploaded my statement of purpose and c.v., and my three letters of recommendation have been submitted via the online application system.
+I have uploaded all the required documents via the online application system.
 Should I also mail hard copies of the same to the Weldon School?